-St Peter and St Paul Catholic Voluntary Academy offers a broad and balanced curriculum, with clear progression routes for students of all abilities through Key Stages 3 to 5.
-Our curriculum continually evolves in order to meet the needs of individuals and groups of students as they progress through the academy.
+In order to achieve our aims we offer a broad and balanced curriculum with clear progression routes for students of all abilities through Key Stages 3 to 5.
+Our curriculum continually evolves in order to meet the needs of individuals and groups of students as they progress through the key stages.

-All students in Years 7 and 8 follow a broad curriculum including Religious Education, English, Mathematics, Science, History, Geography, Spanish, Art, Design and Technology, ICT, Performing Arts and Physical Education.
+Our Key Stage 3 refers to Years, 7, 8 and 9 where students follow a broad curriculum including Religious Education, English, Mathematics, Science, History, Geography, Spanish, Art, Design and Technology, Computing, Music, Drama, Personal Development (PHSCE), and Physical Education.
 Students are taught in ability groups with support for those with Special Needs.
-In Year 8 a second modern foreign language, French, is introduced to most students.
+In Year 8, a second modern foreign language, French, is introduced to most students.
+The curriculum at Key Stage 3 ensures our students have the experience and knowledge to follow a variety of combinations of courses at Key Stage 4, including access to the English Baccalaureate (EBacc)

-At the end of KS3, students will start their KS4 studies: this will be at the beginning of Year 9 (introduced September 2016).
+At the end of KS3, students will start their KS4 studies: this will be at the beginning of Year 10.
 All students receive a carefully structured guidance programme to ensure they are able to make an informed choice for their Key Stage 4 options.
 The guidance includes:

 - detailed curriculum booklet that outlines KS4 course content